 On top of all that, mobile devices often don’t uphold the same security standards that a workstation will, leaving a user more vulnerable by default.

 Spear phishing is a phishing attack that goes the extra distance.
-Rather than targeting a user through a generic message, the cybercriminal will have done their due diligence and researched their intended victim.
+Rather than targeting a user through a generic message, the cybercriminal will have researched their intended victim.
 Because these attacks take more time and effort to execute, spear phishing is typically leveraged against higher-value targets.
 Due to how these attacks are crafted, spear phishing is also a tactic that features a higher level of success.
 These are even more dangerous for your users.

 Vishing, or voice phishing, is a phishing attack conducted over the telephone.
-By calling up their target under the guise of a business or a financial institution, a scammer can extract credentials and other personally identifiable and sensitive data from their target.
+A scammer can extract credentials and other personally identifiable and sensitive data from their target by calling up their target under the guise of a business or a financial institution.

 As the name would suggest, whaling is a phishing attack that targets the biggest person in an organization: the boss.
 As the head honcho, it stands to reason that the business owner would have the most access to the business’ resources and data, enabling the cybercriminal to steal the greatest possible amount.